ADG04 Providing Emergency Medical Services at University Events at University Park

 - Estimated number of participants and visitors, and

-- Extent of emergency medical coverage anticipated (various levels of services planned, number of EMTs, MDs, ambulances, etc.).
+- Extent of emergency medical coverage anticipated (various levels of services planned, number of EMTs, physicians, ambulances, etc.).

-NOTE: The Emergency Medical Services' fee structure must be approved by the Corporate Controller as part of the University Health Services Fees and Charges (per Policy AD15), but not necessarily included with the documentation requiring state approval.
+NOTE: The Emergency Medical Services' fee structure must be approved by the Office of Budget and Finance as part of the University Health Services Fees and Charges (per Policy FN27), but not necessarily included with the documentation requiring state approval.

 Smaller, low risk events are conducted frequently at certain venues(e.g., Eisenhower Auditorium, Jeffery Field, etc.).
 As a result of the similarity between these events, they may be included as a group in the annual plan submitted to the Department of Health.
 EMS will work with venue managers to combine the planning for smaller low risk events, and when possible, will address the needs of such events within the daily EMS resources of the University.